-Of which: Capitalised compensation 6

-Of which: Capitalised goods and services 6
+Of which: Capitalised compensation 6 Of which: Capitalised goods and services 6

-- 1) Details of capital transfers to be included in a note to the budget statement. - 2) Includes all grants to provinces and grants from national departments to provincial entities. - 3) Includes all grants to local government and grants from national departments to local government entities. - 4) This only includes national agencies grouped into various categories, e.g. regulatory, SETA's, etc. no business entities included here. - 5) Category exclusively for business like entities, National Treasury to decide which entities to be included. - 6) Details on this classification are provided in the Guidelines for Implementing the New Economic Reporting Formats October 2003.
+- Includes all grants to provinces and grants from national departments to provincial entities. - 3) Includes all grants to local government and grants from national departments to local government entities. - 4) This only includes national agencies grouped into various categories, e.g. regulatory, SETA's, etc. no business entities included here. - 5) Category exclusively for business like entities, National Treasury to decide which entities to be included.